iromanovsky/irom.info/_posts/2023-10-02-azure-iac-levels.md

 Good for:

-- **Simple, quick commands**:  for quick, straightforward operations..
+- **Simple, quick commands**:  for quick, straightforward operations.
 - **Nerds**: with a background in open-source and hardcore networking (such as Cisco CLI), some people may feel at home with this tool.

 Bad for: